RinardNick/client_mcp/user_stories.md

 - When a tool invocation is detected, the client:
   - Formats the tool request per the MCP protocol.
   - Sends the request to the corresponding server.
-  - Receives the tool’s output.
+  - Receives the tool's output.
 - The tool output is logged and injected into the ongoing LLM conversation context.
 - The updated conversation (LLM response + tool output) is streamed back to the host.